andresgur/muse_project/README.md

 H2diags.py --> Computes metallicity maps based on Pilyugin, L. S., & Grebel, E. K. 2016, MNRAS, 457, 3678.
 A config file is needed and optionally a BPT file to exclude non-H2 regions (currently defined as having an index >1).
 Otherwise the whole map is used python H2diags.py --config metal_config.py -bpt lineratios/bpt_diagrams_v2/BPT_2.fits or simply python H2diags.py --config metal_config.py

+extract_spectrum.py --> Extracts a spectrum from a ds9 region file.

 cleanskyres.py --> Uses [ZAP](https://academic.oup.com/mnras/article/458/3/3210/2589286) to remove sky features.
 Make sure to mask your sources before hand! (with the -r option you can pass a ds9 with several regions to be masked, ideally you wan to mask bright and extended sources)